Question: What’s the Best Way to Adjust pH If I’m Growing in Organic Soil?

 But if you are using liquid nutrients, it becomes important again to make sure you’re testing the pH of the water going in and out.
 Even organic liquid nutrients are only readily available to your plants if the pH is in the right range.
 But since you don’t want to disturb the microorganisms in the soil, try to only actually adjust the pH if you notice pH nutrient problems in your plants.

 In general with organic growing, it’s recommended you do not adjust or try to manage pH until you know something is wrong.
 In organic growing “if it ain’t broke don’t fix it.”

-If you do need to adjust the pH because you are noticing nutrient lockout on your plants, than you should use an organic source.
+If your pH is outside the 6-7 range, you may need to adjust the pH to avoid further nutrient lockout on your cannabis plants.
+But since you’re growing in organis soil, if you do want to adjust pH, you should use an organic source.

 - Earth Juice Natural pH Down

 Organic “pH Up”